 - Shop sales.
 Every sales flyer for every store can be found online.
 Go through and find the best prices for the cheapest foods.

 - Change stores.
 Consider stores like Dollar General or Aldi for your shopping instead of the higher-end grocery chains.
 If Aldi is a 45-minute drive, consider once a month shopping.
-Here’s an article on grocery shopping once a month.

 - Cook from scratch.
 Anytime you can make something from scratch, it’s bound to be cheaper. bread, oatmeal, and any type of dessert are all going to be less expensive than already made from someone else.